Disclosure & Barring Service MPharm

 How do I apply for an Enhanced DBS certificate from the Disclosure and Barring Service?

-The PIN and secret word, which you will need to use when registering to access the First Advantage Online Disclosures application service, will be sent to you via email.
+The PIN and secret word, which you will need to use when registering to access the First Advantage Online Disclosures application service, will be sent to you via email in August 2023 if you are joining the MPharm Pharmacy programme or later in the autumn term if you are joining the MPharm Pharmacy with Preparatory Year programme.

 After you have submitted your online DBS application through the First Advantage Online Disclosures system, you will need to provide a minimum of three ORIGINAL forms of ID from the official list of valid identity documents.

-You will be contacted during November 2022 with available time slots and details of the place you will bring the three ORIGINAL documents for the ID verification stage.
+• If you are joining the MPharm Pharmacy programme in September 2023: You will be contacted in October 2023 with available time slots and details of the place you will bring the three ORIGINAL documents for the ID verification stage

-Once the ID verification stage is complete, you will receive an email from First Advantage Online Disclosures with instructions on how to pay for the DBS check (currently £45.20).
+Once the documentation verification process has happened, you will receive an email from First Advantage with instructions on how to pay for the DBS check (currently £45.20).
 The DBS application process will be complete once the payment has been made.

 The Disclosure and Barring Service will send your Enhanced DBS certificate to you in the post once they have completed the check.
 Please note that the certificate will be sent to the address listed as your current address on your DBS application.